 Meaningful Name: Judge Omar Noose.
 Ironic, as he's not a bigot and appears to be thoroughly impartial in his handling of the case.

 My God, What Have I Done?: Played with when Carl Lee talks with his wife about killing Tanya's assailants and tells her it's the only thing that gives him solace while he languishes in jail away from his family—"I think about those boys. . .God help me, Gwen, that's the only thing that gives me comfort."
 He seems far more disturbed by his lack of remorse than by what he did.

 Rape Is a Special Kind of Evil: Jake argues this during his closing statement, describing rape as worse than murder on the basis that it is the rape victim who has to deal with lasting trauma, outweighing the grief felt by a murder victim's family.

-Jake: Yes, I want you to stay. (pauses) So you'd better go.
+Jake: Yes, I want you to stay.
+(Beat) So you'd better go.

 We Do the Impossible: Brigance attempts to defend the African American worker Carl Lee Hailey - who killed two white men and stands by it - by pulling an Insanity Defence in a Deep South judicial system (with death row awaiting Hailey), pitted against a ruthless white prosecutor with a socially and politically influential background, a highly suggestible (as well as very opportunistic) magistrate, an all-white well-to-do jury who just wants to go home, a corrupted black activist group that holds out for a martyr (Hailey), KKK-members and neo-Nazis spreading terror and intimidating Brigance's co-workers into quitting one by one, and (to add insult to injury) weak and powerless local authorities who fail to hinder any of this.
 Oh, and there's also the rioting that breaks out halfway through the trial.
 And then the National Guard has to be called in.
 Well yeah, it really couldn't get any worse.
 But hey, guess who wins in the end?